wilfredinni/python-cheatsheet/docs/cheatsheet/string-formatting.md

 # "Hello I'm John, my age is 20"
 ```

-## Formatted String Literals or f-strings
+## Formatted String Literals or f-Strings

-If your are using Python 3.6+, string `f-strings` are the recommended way to format strings.
+If your are using Python 3.6+, string `f-Strings` are the recommended way to format strings.

 <base-disclaimer>
   <base-disclaimer-title>